Post

 Negligible Functions

-A negligible function is a function that tends to $0$ as $n \rightarrow \infty$, but faster than the inverse of any polynomial.
+A negligible function is a function that tends to 0 as n, but faster than the inverse of any polynomial.

 The following is evident from the definition.